sed-szeged/soda/repository.md

 The repository is a a set of experimental programs with test suites and the corresponding measurement data produced by the library which can be used in code coverage-related research.

+The provided coverage matrices were created in procedure level granularity.

 #### Programs from the SIR repository

 This repository, called [Software Infrastructure Repository (SIR)](http://sir.unl.edu/portal/index.php), has become very popular in